MaxV2/websiteAvailability/README.md

 * Save the data in a separate file.
 * Add a machile learning alerting solutions to detect unusual tendencies.
 * Create email/sms alerts when websites are down.
-* Make this a SaaS server and app monitoring solution, build integration for multiple platfoms, raise money, recruit hundreds of developpers.
+* Make this a SaaS server and app monitoring solution, build integration for multiple platfoms, call it 'DATACAT', raise money, recruit hundreds of developpers.
 * ...